JJ/saraer/README.md

 The objective of this system is to gather data about which talks in an event give you more thirst, and whose unique IDs request more refreshments.

+## License

+(c) JJ Merelo, 2023

+This application is released under the Affero GPL license.
+Check the [LICENSE](LICENSE) file for more information.